 When it comes to exercise advice, it seems everyone has a different opinion on the best way to workout and get results.
+For example, some people may tell you that an online personal trainer is the best way to lose fat, while others will argue that you should be in the gym 24/7 working out.
 So how do you know what advice you should heed?

 For starters, here are a few exercise “tips” you can ignore: